 We then cross-referenced each location's Google ratings and reviews to rank the best places for wild swimming based on visitor experience.
 Any location with less than 100 reviews was removed from our final ranking

 At Ocean Bottle, we’re all about protecting the ocean and keeping our beautiful waters and rivers clean, and can proudly say we’ve funded the collection of 6 million kgs of ocean-bound plastic to date, preventing it from entering our ocean.
 But there’s much more to keeping our rivers, lakes and ocean free from plastic, we have to protect them from disease and pollutants too.

 So, let’s dive right in and find out where the best wild swimming locations in the UK are.

-- Keem Beach in Achill Island, Ireland is the number one wild swimming spot in the UK.
+- Keem Beach in Achill Island, Ireland is the number one wild swimming spot.

-- Blackpool Beach in Lancashire, England is deemed the most unsafe spot for wild swimming.
+- Eyemouth Beach in Berwick, Scotland is deemed the most unsafe spot for wild swimming.

 - Aillebrack/Silverhill Beach in Galway, Ireland is the best hidden gem spot for wild swimming.

 Taking the top spot for the best place to enjoy swimming in the wild is Keem Beach, Achill Island in Ireland, with a water cleanliness score of 20, this is based on the count of E.coli and Enterococci per 100ml.
 Both counts must be at safe levels, (a count under 130 per 100ml for E.coli and a count under 104 per 100ml for Enterococci) for the water to be deemed safe to swim in.